 - 1) Select the object to make a mirror copy of and copy the object to the clipboard. - 2) Flip the object using the procedures in "Flipping objects" above. - 3) Click in an empty area on the drawing to deselect the object. - 4) Paste the copy of the original object back into its original location, creating a mirror copy. - 5) If necessary, select both objects and align them using one of the following methods: - Go to Shape > Align on the Menu bar and use one of the alignment options. - Right-click the selected objects and select Align from the context menu, then select one of the alignment options.

 Distorting images

-Three tools on the Transformations toolbar allow dragging on the corners and edges of an object to distort the image.
+Three tools on the Transformations toolbar allow an object to be distorted.